conan-io/docs/versioning/lockfiles/evolving.rst

 This will create new *app_release.lock* and *app_debug.lock* that will have both ``libb/1.1`` and ``liba/1.0`` locked.
 If for some reason, ``libc/1.0`` had fixed a ``requires = "libb/1.0"``, then the resulting lockfile would resolve and lock ``libb/1.0`` instead.
 The following ``build-order`` command will tell us that there is nothing to build, as it is effectively computing the same lockfile that existed before.
+It is also possible, and a CI pipeline could do it, to directly check that ``libb/1.1`` is defined inside the new lockfiles.
+If it is not there, it means that it didn't integrate, and nothing needs to be done downstream.